- Site and Soil Requirements

 Rootstock influences tree size: standard, semi-dwarf or dwarf.
-Standard trees are propagated on seedling rootstock and produce large trees that may get to be 20 feet tall or taller.
+Standard trees are propagated on seedling rootstock and produce large trees that may get to be 20 ft tall or taller.
 Semi-dwarf trees are trees propagated on one of several clonal rootstocks (vegetatively propagated) that produce trees that will be about 50 to 80 percent the size of standard trees if grown under similar circumstances.
 The most common semidwarf rootstocks used for apples in Georgia are MM 106, MM 111 and M 7.
 Trees on M 7 will produce the smallest trees in the semi-dwarf category while MM 111 will produce trees nearly as large as trees on seedling rootstocks.

 True dwarf trees will be about 30 to 40 percent as large as standard trees and require support by either a trellis or a post.
 The two most common dwarfing rootstocks are M 9 and M 26.
 Trees grown on M 9 are the smaller of the two.

 Use dwarf and semi-dwarf trees if space is greatly limited.
 M 9, M 7 and MM 111 are better adapted to Zones 1, 2 and 3, while MM 106 has shown promise in the lower half of Zone 3 plus Zone 4.
 In Zone 5, only standard trees (seedling rootstock) are recommended due to poor performance of semi-dwarf and dwarf rootstocks.
 See Table 2 for tree spacing recommendations.